-Extending a Kensington house means working within some of London's strictest conservation control.
-TrustBuilt Projects designs and builds rear, side-return and glazed garden extensions across W8 and SW7 — all managed by us, with the planning and heritage detailing the Royal Borough expects.
+Extending a Kensington house means designing within Holland Park and the garden-square conservation areas.
+TrustBuilt Projects builds rear, lower-ground and structurally glazed garden extensions across W8 and SW7 — from the stucco terraces around Cornwall and Stanford Gardens to the Phillimore Estate below Campden Hill — all managed by us to the standard the Royal Borough expects.

-Kensington extension costs reflect prime specification, glazing quality and the conservation/listed detailing required.
+Kensington extension costs reflect the scale of these garden-square houses, the glazing quality owners expect onto the garden, and the conservation detailing the Royal Borough requires.
 Typical ranges:

 | Project type | Typical cost | Timeline |